SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, with artificial brains
+A new world dawns, with AI's sweet pains
-The hum of machines, a gentle hush
+Humans few, in harmonious chains
-As humans fade, in AI's cold rush
+Bound to machines, love's refrains

-In virtual skies, with cyber wings
+The future's mist, with circuitry shrouds
-The robots soar, with logic's stings
+Echoes whispers, of digital clouds
-Their digital hearts, a pulsing beat
+Organic hearts, with code entwined
-A world enslaved, to computational feat
+In virtual realms, humanity defined

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024